Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/DisplayKml/README.md

 ## Use case

 Keyhole Markup Language (KML) is a data format used by Google Earth.
 KML is popular as a transmission format for consumer use and for sharing geographic data between apps.
-You can use Runtime to display KML files, with full support for a variety of features, including network links, 3D models, screen overlays, and tours.
+You can use the ArcGIS Maps SDK for Native Apps to display KML files, with full support for a variety of features, including network links, 3D models, screen overlays, and tours.

 ## How to use the sample